-I am an environmental anthropologist living in New York City, and currently a Ph.D. candidate at Columbia University.
-My research is broadly concerned with how deep spaces are imagined, explored, inhabited, and claimed by indigenous communities, recreational travelers, and scientists.
-Having experienced a small fragment of the world’s oceans through over a decade of work in the dive industry, I look to the figure of the shark as a guide to deep sea space–one that inspires unique approaches to physical, political, and philosophical questions.
-Through annual ethnographic fieldwork with the renowned Shark Callers of Papua New Guinea, my research contributes to locally-generated strategies for the preservation of biocultural diversity and indigenous sovereignty.
+I am an environmental anthropologist and Ph.D.
+Candidate at Columbia University in the City of New York.
+My current research is broadly concerned with Deep Spaces: areas where human cultures exist but human bodies cannot.
+Specifically, I am interested in the deep sea and how it is imagined, explored, and claimed by indigenous communities, multinational corporations, and scientists.
+Through annual ethnographic fieldwork with the renowned Shark Callers of Papua New Guinea, my work aims to contribute to locally-generated strategies for the preservation of biocultural diversity and indigenous sovereignty.
 This and other projects have been funded by the Wenner-Gren Foundation for Anthropological Research, Columbia University’s Department of Anthropology and Graduate School of Arts and Sciences, and the legendary Explorer’s Club (FN 2015).

-This website is a source of news, essays (mine and others), and various other artworks that relate to Sharks, Sailing (including my ongoing restoration of a 1974 Contest 33′ sailboat), and the Sites where I work.
+This website is a source of news, essays, and various other artworks related to anthropology, ships, and the sea.